Acetyl nitrate

 Acetyl nitrate is the organic compound with the formula CH3C(O)ONO2.
 It is classified as the mixed anhydride of nitric and acetic acids.
 It is a colorless explosive liquid that fumes in moist air.

 Synthesis and reactions

-It is prepared from acetic anhydride and dinitrogen pentoxide or with nitric acid:
+It was first prepared in 1907 by Amé Pictet and E. Khotynsky from acetic anhydride and dinitrogen pentoxide, fuming nitric acid can also be used: